440-331-2405

 Speaking of communion, every church seems to have its peculiar habits when it comes to distributing.
 What are yours?

 You can read about this in the day's service bulletin.
 Instructions appear at the point where we're ready to come forward to receive.
 Two things to know right away.
 First, we use wine, not grape juice.
-Second, we do offer options for receiving the wine.
-You can either drink from a common cup—and old, old Lutheran habit, and a good one too—or you can dip ("intinct") the wafer of bread in another cup.
+Second, we offer receiving of the wine using individual cups filled using a pouring chalice.
+This method was first used following the COVID-19 pandemic, replacing intinction and the common cup.
 Your best advice is to follow the lead of the people in front of you.

 I'd like to talk to a pastor.
 Is that hard to arrange?

 Not at all.
-Either of our pastors will be happy to meet with you.
+Our pastor would be happy to meet with you.
 Send an email (see Staff/Bios for an email address link), or else call and leave a voice mail message.
 They'll be sure to respond.

 Besides worship services, what else happens at Messiah on Sundays?